limine-bootloader/limine/PROTOCOL.md

 };
 ```

-Notes: The presence of this request will prompt the bootloader to turn on
+Note: The presence of this request will prompt the bootloader to turn on
 x86-64 5-level paging.
 It will not be turned on if this request is not present.
 If the response pointer is changed to a valid pointer, 5-level paging is engaged.